|Host Institution:||Semester and Academic Year programs:

 Please CLICK HERE for Costs and Dates.

-- HOUSING: Students live in on-campus apartments in the Oxford Brookes Halls of Residence.
-Each apartment houses 5-9 students; bedrooms are single-occupancy.
-Internet is included.
+- HOUSING: Single room on campus in one of Oxford Brookes’ Halls of Residence.
 Meals are not included.
-(For further information about housing in Oxford, as well as answers to commonly asked questions, please click here!)
+For further information about housing in Oxford, as well as answers to commonly asked questions, please click here!